Source Gaming

 Monstrous Volcano (Orange Rifle)

-A superior take on the Night Scout, dealing fire-based damage that burns victims for a longer period of time.
+A superior take on the Night Scout, dealing fire-based damage that burns victims for a longer duration.

 Throwin Murrv (White Grenade)